heddendorp/section-app-client/legacy-app/README.md

 ### MVP 1 _(planned by august 2019)_

-THe MVP describes the set of features that the app needs to provide any value over the current system of event registration and management.
+The MVP describes the set of features that the app needs to provide any value over the current system of event registration and management.

 - Event management
   - Option to see all available events and how many places are free on each of them